Philips Login Instructions

 stored and changed.
 To make changes to your network you'll need to login to your Philips router.

-You'll have to access the web interface to do so.
+Requirements to access the Philips web interface

 Accessing the Philips web interface is pretty straightforward and all you'll need is: